PoojaM963/Bellabeat-study-/README.md

 2. How could these trends apply to Bellabeat customers?
 3. How could these trends help influence Bellabeat marketing strategy?

-PREPARE - Description of data sources used
+# PREPARE: Description of data sources used
 The data which will be used for analysis comes from a public Kaggle dataset uploaded by Mobius - FitBit Fitness Tracker Data .
 These datasets were generated from surveys via Amazon Mechanical Turk of thirty eligible FitBit users - who have consented to the submission of personal tracker data including minute-level output for physical activity, heart rate, and sleep monitoring.
 Data collected ranges from 03/12/2016 – 05/12/2016 and acknowledgements include Furberg, Robert; Brinton, Julia; Keating, Michael; Ortiz, Alexa.
 The datasets come in the form of 18 CSV files including both long and wide formats and will be stored within a personal document folder upon my device.
 There may be some limitation so an addition of another dataset may help to address these.

 Limitations to consider (ROCCC):
 •	Sample size – With a low confidence interval, a sample size of 30 is not sufficient to represent a population – unreliable.
 •	Omission of data – Some participants didn’t wear their device for the 30 days and not all sleep records for users was collected and recorded